ss3sim/ss3sim/inst/ms/ss3sim-ms.md

 ## Running the simulations

-It is important to validate a simulation model first with minimal or no process and/or observation error to ensure unbiased and consistent recovery of parameters [@hilborn1992].
-Before we run our simulations, we tested our models without any process error to make sure we could recover our parameters of interest without bias (Text S1). ss3sim makes this simple by allowing you specify your own recruitment deviations and controlling sampling error (Text S1).
+It is important to validate a simulation model with minimal or no process and/or observation error to ensure unbiased and consistent recovery of parameters [@hilborn1992]. ss3sim makes model validation simple by allowing users to specify their own recruitment deviations and control sampling error (Text S1).

-We can then run 100 iterations of each simulation scenario.
+The cod-like model has already been validated, therefore we can now run 100 iterations of each simulation scenario.
 We will set `bias_adjust = TRUE`,
 to enable a procedure that aims to produce mean-unbiased estimates of biomass despite log-normal recruitment deviations [@methot2011].